TULiberalArts/Public-Policy/pages/home.md

 permalink: /
 layout: home
 feature: true
-feature-title: Master of Public Policy
+feature-title: Master of Policy Steps Away from Where Policy is Made
 feature-body: >-
   Our Master of Public Policy (MPP) program trains students and practitioners who seek successful careers in the public sector or in private or non-profit